lich-uct/molpher-lib/doc/source/usage/tutorial.rst

         using the specified molecule as the root of the subtree.

 There is also a much more convenient way to traverse the tree.
-Because, the `ExplorationTree` class implements the `traverse()` method, we can simply take any python callable and use it instead of the :meth:`~molpher.swig_wrappers.core.TraverseCallback.__call__` method.
+Because, the `ExplorationTree` class implements the :meth:`molpher.core.ExplorationTree.ExplorationTree.traverse()` method, we can simply take any python callable and use it instead of the
+:meth:`~molpher.swig_wrappers.core.TraverseCallback.__call__` method.
 However, under the hood it does the same thing as we did in :numref:`traverse-example`.
 Therefore, the above code can be turned into: